Impact of Nuclear Reaction Rate Uncertainties on Type I X-ray Burst Nucleosynthesis: A Monte Carlo Study: Results

+In this section, we present how different sampling schemes affect the identification of key reactions and the isotopic abundance distributions in Model K04.
+In particular, we focus on the abundance distributions of $^{69}$Ge, $^{55}$Co, and $^{64}$Zn and the reactions that affect them.
+Figure~\ref{fig:flow_standrates} illustrates their locations in the reaction network.
+The abundance distributions of $^{55}$Co and $^{64}$Zn become bimodal under certain sampling schemes, highlighting a main finding of this study.

+Figure~\ref{fig:Ge69} compares the correlations between variations in the $^{69}$Se$(p, \gamma)^{70}$Br rate and $^{69}$Ge abundance for the three sampling schemes.
+In particular, Figure~\ref{fig:Ge69}(b) shows a larger variation in the $^{69}$Ge abundance, with numerous discrete points distributed on both sides of the central region.
+Figure~\ref{fig:Ge69}(a) is consistent with Figure~8 of~\citet{Parikh2008}.
+The $^{69}\mathrm{Ge}$ abundance variations within the estimated uncertainty ranges are largest for $f.u. = 10$ (84th / 16th = 116.7), compared to $f.u. = \sqrt{10}$ (97.5th / 2.5th =95.6) and STARLIB (84th / 16th = 94.2).
+In contrast, the absolute Spearman coefficients $|r_s|$ are higher for $f.u. = \sqrt{10}$ (0.97) and STARLIB (0.98) than for $f.u. = 10$ (0.88).

-When it comes to the distribution of relative abundances,~\citet{Moreno2009} showed that distributions are close to normal for some isotopes with small uncertainties (i.e., $^{41}$Ca and $^{46}$Ti), whereas isotopes (isotopic relative abundances) with larger uncertainties (i.e., $^{15}$N and $^{60}$Ni) follow a lognormal distribution.
-Our analysis on a logarithmic scale indicates that the distributions of relative abundances generally approximate normal or lognormal distributions.
-For $\sigma = 2.3$, certain isotopes (isotopic relative abundances on a logarithmic scale), however, exhibit multi-peaked structures, such as $^{55}$Co, as shown in Figure~\ref{fig:Co55A}(b); in contrast, for $\sigma = 1.15$, no multi-peaked structures were observed.
-To investigate the origin of the multi-peaked structure of $^{55}$Co for $\sigma = 2.3$, our correlation analysis identifies four reactions as the main contributors to its abundance pattern: $^{55}$Ni$(p, \gamma)^{56}$Cu ($r_s=-0.39$), $^{56}$Cu$(p, \gamma)^{57}$Zn ($r_s=-0.43$), $^{59}$Cu$(p, \alpha)^{56}$Ni($r_s=0.23$) and $^{59}$Cu$(p, \gamma)^{60}$Zn ($r_s=-0.23$).
+\citet{Moreno2009} showed that the abundance distributions are close to normal for some isotopes with small uncertainties (e.g., $^{41}$Ca and $^{46}$Ti), while isotopic abundances with larger uncertainties (e.g., $^{15}$N and $^{60}$Ni) follow a lognormal distribution.
+In our analysis on a logarithmic scale, the distribution of isotopic abundances generally approximates either a normal or lognormal distribution.
+However, for $f.u. = 10$ and STARLIB, certain isotopes exhibit multi-peak structures, such as $^{55}$Co and $^{64}$Zn, whereas for $f.u. = \sqrt{10}$, no multi-peak structures are observed.
+We will discuss multi-peak structures of $^{55}$Co and $^{64}$Zn for $f.u.=10$ in Model K04, and the underlying mechanisms responsible for their formation, as follows.

+Figure~\ref{fig:Co55_and_Zn64} shows the bimodal distributions of $^{55}$Co and $^{64}$Zn abundances.
+For $^{55}$Co (panel a), the high-abundance peak lies outside the 68\% C.I., and the integrated net fluxes of one representative Monte Carlo trial at this peak are shown in Figure~\ref{fig:flow_co55}.
+For $^{64}$Zn (panel b), both peaks are within the 68\% C.I., with the corresponding integrated net fluxes shown in Figure~\ref{fig:Zn64C}.